Ricky's Fish Tacos. A Genius Taquero in Hollywood, CA

-There is a lot going on in there and it has that extra savory burst of flavor that makes you smack your lips and want to order more.
-The only thing Ricky would tell me was that he used oregano and no beer.
-As the batter is yellowish I thought maybe he had some achiote in there, but he said no... so it was probably only cumin and a handful of other secretos.
+There is a lot going on in there.
+It has that extra savory burst of flavor that makes you smack your lips and want to order more.
+The only thing Ricky would tell me was that he uses oregano and no beer.
+As the batter is yellowish I thought maybe he had some achiote in there, but he said no. So maybe it was cumin or curry and a handful of other secretos.

-He dresses the tacos with cabbage and pico de gallo and you can do the rest with crema, salsa verde, salsa roja and a smokey dark salsa.
+He dresses the tacos with cabbage and pico de gallo, and you can do the rest with crema, salsa verde, salsa roja and a smokey dark salsa.
 There is plenty of shade to eat under and he always seems to have an agua fresca available (yesterday it was jamaica).